tiagoratao/potest/Building-an-OutSystems-pipeline-with-Azure-DevOps-Multistage-Pipeline-(WIP).md

 Our current approach is leveraging the Azure Environments capabilities to handle pipeline resources such as approvals, deployment window time, and exclusive locks.

-For each OutSystems environment in your delivery pipeline (except Development), [create a matching Azure Environment](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#create-an-environment) and ensure that the Environment name matches the corresponding _`Environment.*.Key`_ variable value.
+For each OutSystems environment in your delivery pipeline (except Development), [create a matching Azure Environment](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops#create-an-environment) and ensure that the Environment name matches the value in the corresponding _`Environment.*.Key`_ variable.

+Each Azure Environment is associated with a pipeline stage, which references it in the YAML pipeline definition through a [Deployment Job](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops), thus allowing the pipeline to leverage the capabilities of the Azure Environment.

 ### 3. Create a Multistage Pipeline